New Feature: Behaviour Cache

 If your developments include, for example, scenarios with many CRUD operations on data sources, your model loading times will surely decrease.

 Here’s an example of our new cache feature implementation, when applied to an existing development:

-This new feature is already available on version 3.0.283 (released today), see here how you can implement this new feature and what positive impacts this may have on your developments.
+See here how you can implement this new feature and what positive impacts this may have on your developments.